appium/python-client/README.md

 > the Selenium Python binding update might affect the Appium Python Client.
 > For exampple, some changes in the Selenium binding could break the Appium client.
 > To reduce such unexpected behavior, we strongly recommend you to manage dependencies
-> with version management tool such as Pipenv and Pipfile.
+> with version management tools such as Pipenv and requirements.txt.

 ## Usage